 Edexcel GCSE (9-1) Combined Science with Entry Level Certificate

 This GCSE has been created to be co-taught with the Entry Level Certificate.
-This means that we will be able to differentiate and match a course to suit the individual needs of the students.
-At the end of Key Stage 3 the students will all start studying for a GCSE in Combined Science.
-Towards the end of Year 10 the students will be entered for one of 3 options:
+This means that we will be able to differentiate and match a course to suit the individual needs of the pupils.
+At the end of Key Stage 3 the pupils will all start studying for a GCSE in Combined Science.
+Towards the end of Year 10 the pupils will be entered for one of 3 options:

 1. Consolidate knowledge of Entry Level Certificate and gain a qualification at the end of two years.